bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 As an example, the topic "Protein structure" can have different learning outcomes according to each of the six Bloom's levels (we only show 4 levels since 5 and 6 are meant for highly specialized individuals):

 **Protein structure analysis**
-1. *Name the most important structure determination methods*
+1. Name the most important structure determination methods
-2. *Describe levels of protein structure*
+2. Describe levels of protein structure
-3. *Use structure visualization tools*
+3. Use structure visualization tools
-4. *Compare different structure prediction methods*
+4. Compare different structure prediction methods

 ## Defining learning activities
 Once the Bloom's levels and the learning outcomes are decided, it is possible to define one or more activities to reach these outcomes, for each of the topics.

 We list three examples of learning activities associated to topic, level and outcome:

-<b> Example level 1 </b>
+**Example level 1**
 - Topic: Sequence data format
 - Level: 1
 - Outcome: Classify the different molecular sequences in fasta format (e.g. protein or nucleic acids)
 - Activity: Lecture and examples of different molecular sequences

-<b> Example level 2 </b>
+**Example level 2**
 - Topic: Molecular biology and genetics
 - Level: 2
 - Outcome: Explain the central dogma of molecular biology
 - Activity: Lecture on replication, transcription and translation

-<b> Example level 3 </b>
+**Example level 3**
 - Topic: Protein structure analysis
 - Level: 3
 - Outcome: Use structure visualization tools